devoopes/resume/resume.md

 ## Professional Experience:

+### Laserfiche
+*2019 – 2020*
+*Cloud Operations*

+* Encourage innovation and process improvement through cross-team collaboration with engineering, customer support, marketing, product management, IT, and other functional divisions.
+* Work with development team to manage development projects and the software development lifecycle, including identifying requirements, addressing technical debt, and participating in weekly scrum activities.
+* Support production, staging, and development environments, including deploying application features into production, troubleshooting incidents, root cause analysis, providing on-call support, and contributing to internal documentation.
+* Develop strategies and recommendations for cloud-based initiatives.
+* Speaker for annual partner and customer conference (Session Title: Securing Your Network Environment).
+* Implement and teach cloud security best practices, including logging, monitoring and alerts, incident management, access control, defense-in-depth, and data protection.
+* Mentor team members by providing technical guidance and collaborating on the development of long-term education and career plans.
+* Research engineering tools and processes, identify solutions based on team and technology requirements, and advocate for implementing improvements.

 ### Los Angeles Times (Tribune Interactive)
 *2017 – 2018*
 *DevOps Engineer*

 Digital and print publisher for 10 major papers including The Los Angeles Time and The Chicago Tribune.

 * Work with developers to streamline CI/CD for application deployments.